dextervip/load-balancer/README.md

 Open using a text editor load_balancer.py file and change values of adapterName, SecundaryAdapterName and speed_limit.

- - adapterName - This is the name of main network adapter
+ - adapterName - This is the name of main network adapter Ex.: Wireless Network Connection
- - SecundaryAdapterName - This is the name of secundary network adapter
+ - SecundaryAdapterName - This is the name of secundary network adapter Ex.: Wireless Network Connection 2
- - speed_limit - This is the speed limit of main network adapter
+ - speed_limit - This is the speed limit of main network adapter in KB/s

+Adapter names can be seen in Control Panel > Network and Internet

 After editing, That's it, run and enjoy!